moocow-the-bovine/dstar-gantry/README.txt

-        In order to avoid password prompts during sparse subversion checkouts on the local host (recommended), your ssh identity should be authorized for password-free access to "odo.dwds.de", as whatever user your "~/.ssh/config" <https://linux.die.net/man/5/ssh_config>
+        In order to avoid password prompts during sparse subversion checkouts on the local host (recommended), your ssh identity should be authorized for password-free access to "svn.dwds.de", as whatever user your "~/.ssh/config" <https://linux.die.net/man/5/ssh_config>
         specifies (by default the same username as on your local machine).

-        In order to avoid password prompts during implicit subversion operations in the "dstar-buildhost" container invoked by gantry (recommended), your ssh identity should be authorized for password-free access to "ddc@odo.dwds.de".
+        In order to avoid password prompts during implicit subversion operations in the "dstar-buildhost" container invoked by gantry (recommended), your ssh identity should be authorized for password-free access to "ddc@svn.dwds.de".

         If you wish to make use of gantry's automatic resource synchronization features (default, recommended), your identity